Collection

 since VENUS as a goddess

-of fertility, grants capacity
+of fertility, grants ability

 legacy in this world.

-The hidden comes to light
+What was hidden comes to light

 The basis of female fertility

-It is the ovum, which is hidden
+It is the ovum, which I hide

 inside the body,